 Whichever camp you are in, chances are you at least plan ahead for your family events and holiday parties.
-Hair appointments have to be scheduled weeks out during October to December, new outfits get bought because family photos are probably a must, and the same is true for your skin care and injectable treatments: you gotta plan ahead!
+Hair appointments have to be scheduled weeks out during October to December, new outfits are bought if family photos are probably a must, and the same is true for your skin care and injectable treatments: you gotta plan ahead!

-So here’s your guide to how much downtime you should allow for each type of treatment to make sure your face is picture perfect by the holidays.
+So here’s our annual guide to how much downtime you should allow for each type of treatment to make sure your face is picture perfect by the holidays.
 Keep in mind everyone heals differently!
-And also remember our injectors’ schedules are now booked out about a month or more,. and for longer laser treatments and Skin Pen/PRP/BBL treatments, Kit's schedule is also booking into October...so book soon to avoid disappointment!
+Also remember our injectors’ schedules are now booked out about a month or more,. and for longer laser treatments and Skin Pen/PRP/BBL treatments, Kit's schedule is also booking into October...so book soon to avoid disappointment!

 Botox, Dysport, Xeomin:

 Botox, Dysport and Xeomin can take up to 10 days for results to set in.
 And if you desire a little tweaking after that initial appointment, our injectors need 10 days from the first injection appointment until extra units can be added.
 So this appointment should be set for at least 2 weeks before you want your optimal results.